lballardini/apkill/README.md

 Load and run with one line:

-sudo apt install git -y && cd ~/ && git clone https://github.com/deadport/apkill && cd apkill && chmod +x apkill.sh && ./apkill.sh
+sudo apt install git && cd ~/ && git clone https://github.com/deadport/apkill && cd apkill && chmod +x apkill.sh && ./apkill.sh

 Non Debian:
 Check source and edit the few bits that need to be changed.
 All systems that are somewhat similiar Distros to Debian work as well.